david-crow/cs-5201/notes.md

 **Static Variables**

 Static variables can give state to a function.
-Static variables persist to the end of the program, which destroys them kn the reverse order in which they were created.
+Static variables persist to the end of the program, which destroys them in the reverse order in which they were created.

 Local static variables are created first.